- PhD, history of art and architecture, Harvard University, 2017

 - MS, architecture studies, Massachusetts Institute of Technology, 2011

-- MA in urban design, University of Tehran, 2007
+- MA, urban design, University of Tehran, 2007

 Part of my research has been published in an essay entitled “Coffeehouses, Urban Spaces, and the Formation of a Public Sphere in Safavid Isfahan.”
-I have also written on a range of topics in Islamic art and architectural history, including lithography in nineteenth-century Iran and modernist architecture in the Middle East.
-At Oberlin, I teach an introductory course on Islamic art and architecture, an intermediate course on cities and monuments of the Islamic world, and a seminar on the intersections of architecture and literature.
-In 2018–19, I will teach courses on arts of the book and global history of coffeehouses.
+I have also written on a range of topics in Islamic art and architectural history, including lithography in 19th-century Iran and modernist architecture in the Middle East.

-Muqarnas: An Annual on the Visual Culture of the Islamic World 33 (2016): 177-220.
+- “Coffeehouses, Urban Spaces, and the Formation of a Public Sphere in Safavid Isfahan,” Muqarnas: An Annual on the Visual Culture of the Islamic World 33 (2016): 177-220.

-“The Lithographic Image and its Audiences,” in Technologies of the Image: Art in 19th-Century Iran, ed.
+- “The Lithographic Image and its Audiences,” in Technologies of the Image: Art in 19th-Century Iran, ed.
 David J. Roxburgh and Mary McWilliams (Cambridge, Mass.: Harvard Art Museums, 2017), 51-79.

-“Urbanism of Grandiosity: Planning a New Urban Centre for Tehran (1973-1976),” International Journal of Islamic Architecture 3, no. 1 (2014): 69-102.
+- “Urbanism of Grandiosity: Planning a New Urban Centre for Tehran (1973-1976),” International Journal of Islamic Architecture 3, no. 1 (2014): 69-102.

 Farshid Emami Gives TalkDecember 5, 2017

 Farshid Emami, assistant professor of Islamic art history, gave a talk titled "Safavid Shahrashub: Literary Form and City Experience in Seventeenth-century Isfahan" on September 29 at the Comparative Persianate Aesthetics Symposium at Boston University.